ShigureLab/expr-simplifier/README.md

 ### Quick start in CLI

-We recommend using the tool `uv` to run the without manually installing the package:
+We recommend using the tool `uv` to try it without manually installing the package:

 ```console
 $ uvx expr_simplifier cse "a * 4 + (a * 4)"